New system at LSU hopes to combat food waste

 LSU Sustainability estimates they bring roughly 150 tons of waste each year to the East Baton Rouge North Landfill.
 They are hoping this project will divert around 30 tons a year, with a much larger end goal in mind.

-"LSU has set a goal of diverting 75 percent of all waste from the landfill by 2025," Jackson told Channel 2.
+"LSU has set a goal of diverting 75 percent of all waste from the landfill by 2025," Temple told Channel 2.

 Two decades after putting on that chef's coat, Jackson is proud to be a part of something that may literally turn trash into treasure.